 Best Kids Bike Seats

 Many of the bike seats that are available on the market today come with a myriad of features that makes hitting the trails even easier.
-Some models even come with additional brackets for 29” mountain bike tires with built-in suspension to make climbing those difficult trails with a little partner safer and easier.
+Some models even come with additional brackets for 29” mountain bike tires with a built-in suspension to make climbing those difficult trails with a little partner safer and easier.

-- iBert Safe-T-Seat
+1. iBert Safe-T-Seat

-- Easy to install
+Easy to install

-One of the best features about this model is that is incredibly easy to install.
+One of the best features of this model is that is incredibly easy to install.
 It affixes right beneath the front handlebars.
 Some users have reported that the unit felt a little bit wobbly, but after the toddler was set in place, the wobble went away completely and they were able to ride without safety concerns.

 The seats that affix to the front of the handlebars feel more secure because the driver does not have to turn around to check on the rider.
 It’s constructed on stainless steel and rust-resistant aluminum to ensure that the driver and child can enjoy many rides together.
 The child is held in place with a vinyl safely harness, and the addition of a padded steering wheel not only makes the child feel like they’re driving the bike, but it also ensures a soft landing for bikers that have to make abrupt stops.